mlp070/Updated-Read-Me/README.md

 # test-Unit-Project-2 with markdown mayhem!
-this is a readme file for demo site.
+This is a readme file for the demo site.
 Made by mpb 3/6/24

   ## A Moment in Publishing

-<p> The road to privacy is virtually non-existent, it's an inherint open concept. </p>
+<p> The road to privacy is virtually non-existent; it's an inherent open concept. </p>

  ![image](https://github.com/mlp070/test-Unit-Project-2/assets/162502952/c789ed2b-d9b6-4c67-84a0-b5c8d495f8fc)